- health and safety

 - employees, staff and students to be fully engaged in that process, through trade union or workforce representatives

 Secondly, further sets of risk assessments will be required relating to particular scientific operations undertaken in each research facility or laboratory.
 These will be immediately relevant to the groups of staff using each of the laboratories and facilities, and may be much less relevant to the rest of the staff.
-Delivery of these risk assessments will require considerable understanding of the risk assessment process as well as technical expertise in the relevant scientific operations, together with detailed knowledge of how people interact in the laboratories.
+Delivery of these risk assessments will require considerable understanding of the risk assessment process as well as technical expertise in the relevant scientific operations, together with detailed knowledge of how people interact in the laboratories or research facilities.

 Carrying out a robust risk assessment with full workforce involvement (of recognised trade union safety representatives or relevant employee safety representatives) will identify the practical measures that can be put in place to minimise the spread of the virus at a workplace level.
 Risk assessments should be completed for different laboratory and research facilities within the same building.
 The assessment should include a phased implementation timetable, structured broadly as set out below.

 Plans to re-open, or continue to keep open, a workplace should be developed in consultation with the workforce, staff and students and updated on an ongoing basis.
 Planning must be based around risk assessments and safe systems of work, emphasising physical distancing and hand washing, fair work principles and be designed to enable an approach that allows the organisation to operate while protecting employee health and well-being.